Enabling standarisation in the clinical trial supply chain

 (7240)PR0044 - Protocol Number

 All the standards are intended for use by all parties involved in clinical trial processes, including: manufacturers, sponsors, packaging sites, distributors/3PLs, clinical trial sites, regulators, and patients.

 An element of trust

-The advantages of using a standardised approach to labelling investigational products – accuracy, efficiency, process familiarity, and safety – become an across-the-board benefit that extends throughout the supply chain.
+The advantages of using a standardised approach to labelling investigational products, identifying locations and exchanging information electronically – accuracy, efficiency, process familiarity, and safety – become an across-the-board benefit that extends throughout the supply chain.

-Most importantly, adopting the GS1 Standard adds an element of trust at all levels of the supply chain – a trust that ultimately extends to the patients themselves.
+Most importantly, adopting the GS1 Standards for clinical trials adds an element of trust at all levels of the supply chain – a trust that ultimately extends to the patients themselves.
 And that’s something we can all get behind.